The Keith Dambrot File

 His success ranks the Zips with some of the top programs in the nation.
 Akron is one of only five teams in the country to win at least 21 games in each of the past 11 seasons, joining the likes of Duke, Gonzaga, Kansas and Ohio State.
 In fact, Akron has won at least 19 games in each of Dambrot’s 12 seasons, making the Zips one of 11 programs to do so since the start of the 2004-05 campaign (Duke, Gonzaga, Kansas, Louisville, Michigan State, North Carolina, Ohio State, Pittsburgh, VCU and Wisconsin).

-Dambrot has led Akron to the MAC Tournament semifinals in 10-straight years, including seven title game appearances in the last nine seasons.
-The Zips’ run of consecutive semifinal appearances is tied for the longest streak in MAC history.
+Dambrot has led Akron to the MAC Tournament semifinals in 11-straight years, including eight title game appearances in the last 10 seasons.
+In 2015-16, the Zips set the MAC record for the longest streak of most consecutive semifinal appearances is league tournament history (since 1980) -- Miami (Ohio) 10-straight (1992-2001).

 In his 13 seasons in charge of the program, Akron has amassed a 278-130 (.681) overall record, including a 141-61 (.698) mark in MAC play and a 162-23 (.876) tally in home games (87-14 (.861) in MAC play at home).